inrupt/solid-common-vocab-rdf/README.md

-Vocabularies (also known, slightly more formally, as Ontologies) provide the basis to allow developers build interoperable applications by reusing the individual terms (i.e. Classes and Properties) from well-known and public vocabularies (such as Schema.org, or Friend-of-a-Friend (FOAF) or the Dublin Core (DC Terms) etc.), as well as from highly specialised or even private vocabularies, perhaps only ever intended for use within a narrow field, or
+Vocabularies (also known, slightly more formally, as Ontologies) provide the basis to allow developers build interoperable applications by reusing the individual terms (i.e., Classes and Properties) from well-known and public vocabularies (such as Schema.org, or Friend-of-a-Friend (FOAF) or the Dublin Core (DC Terms) etc.), as well as from highly specialised or even private vocabularies, perhaps only ever intended for use within a narrow field, or